Brownsville, Brooklyn: Empty lots

-Many of Brownsville's empty lots are now community gardens, which are also widespread in nearby East New York and are maintained by multiple community groups; the gardens are often planted with vegetables that could provide food for residents.
+Many of Brownsville's empty lots are now gardens, which are also widespread in nearby East New York and are maintained by multiple community groups; the gardens are often planted with vegetables that could provide food for residents.
 The gardens were originally supposed to be temporary, filling lots that would have otherwise gone unused.
 After a failed sale of several abandoned lots in the 1990s that would have involved destroying some of these gardens around the city, some city residents founded the New York City Community Garden Coalition to protect these gardens.

 From 2013 to 2015, NYCHA sold developers 54 lots in Brownsville, totaling 441,000 ft2.
 Some of these lots contained parks or parking lots.
 In December 2014 the HPD issued requests for qualifications to determine which developers could build new affordable housing on one of 91 empty HPD-owned lots in Brownsville.
 After controversy arose over the fact that some of these lots were actually garden sites, the HPD rescinded approval to build on 34 garden sites in Brownsville, while nine other garden sites in the area were approved for redevelopment.